arvinddulal/arvinddulal/README.md

 I am a 16-year-old high school sophomore
 ----------------------------------------

-Working on data and AI/ML engineering.
+Working on data and AI/ML engineering also CS projects
-+ various other computer science related projects

 * 🌍  Based in Pennsylvania, United States